AdaCore/why3/doc/install.rst

     make install

-After unpacking the distribution, go to the newly created directory ``why3-version``.
-Compilation must start with a configuration phase which is run as
+After unpacking the distribution, go to the newly created directory
+|whypath|.
+Compilation must start with a configuration phase which is
+run as

 ::